 These three pioneers are worth test-driving when Stripe and Square fall short:

 Bloom is the latest CRM for independent contractors chasing convenience.
-This rapidly evolving tool, backed by its affordable $9/month subscription, offers a much-needed change of pace.
+This rapidly evolving tool, backed by its affordable monthly subscription, offers a much-needed change of pace.

 With Bloom, you can do it all: